 You got to hand it to Lee Iacocca; he was given an utter basket case of a car company and one new K car.
-And just like a magician, he kept reaching into his basket of tricks for a solid decade, pulling out one new variation after another on a theme in the key of K. Would you believe this?
-Ok.
+And just like a magician, he kept reaching into his hat for a solid decade, pulling out one new variation after another on a theme in the key of K. Would you believe this?
+Maybe.
 How about this?
 Umm…And when he reached in one last time and pulled out the TC, everybody laughed.
 Which is not what Lee had in mind at all.
 Lee was given the hook, but we’ll always associate the TC with the sin of pretentious overreaching.

 I just realized now why I’m finally getting to the TC: it needed to be preceded by the Chrysler-Ghias, to help put it in perspective.
 Note to Lee Iacocca: if you’re going to do an Italo-Americano, don’t do it on a K-car.
 And don’t release it a year after its styling has already appeared on one of your mass-production cars.
 And ditch the porthole; it kinda’ worked on the ’55 T-Bird, but…And, most of all, make it memorable.
 The Dodge-Ghia may not be everyone’s cup of tea, but it sure as hell wasn’t mistaken for a 1954 Dodge Royal.